linhnt2803/event-promise/README.md

 # event-promise
 A respository for npm [lt-event-promise](https://www.npmjs.com/package/lt-event-promise)

-Same as node module event.EventEmitter but return Promise of executing listeners when call emit()
+Same as node module events.EventEmitter but return Promise of executing listeners when call emit()

 ## Installing